taocpp/operators/README.md

 with C++11, the time has come for a complete rewrite and to get rid of some *very* old legacy code and work-arounds.

-The aim of this library is, of course, the replacement of Boost.Operators and, eventually, the final inclusion in a future version of the C++ standard.
-That will be a long way, though.

 Rationale
 ---------